anecz17/WaterfowlProject171/README.md

 *Plot your data.
 For tabular data, you will need to run scatters, for image data, you will need to plot your example classes.*

-Classes plotted on colab: correlation coefficient, reflectivity,
+Classes plotted on COLAB: cross_correlation_ratio, spectrum_width, differential_phase, velocity, differential_reflectivity, reflectivity

-*How will you preprocess your data?
-You should explain this in your Readme.MD file and link your jupyter notebook to it.
-Your jupyter notebook should be uploaded to your repo.*
+cross_correlation_ratio:
+spectrum_width, differential_phase:
+velocity:
+differential_reflectivity:
+reflectivity

+**ADDRESSING PREPROCESSING**

 The largest limitation currently is the massive amount of datapoints we are dealing with per day of data.
-Each day has 20 images associated with it and only 1 'status' classification per day.
-We will have to not only blur and crop the images (as most points outside a certain radius are just 0), but likely find an additional method to reduce how many points are being processed.
+Each day has 20 images associated with it and only one 'status' classification.
+We will have to not only blur and crop the images (as most points outside a certain radius are just 0), but likely find an additional method to reduce how many points are being processed, such as selecting a only subset of days out of the entire dataset to train our model with.
+To avoid bias such as differences in weather due to seasons, we would have to randomize this.

 *Jupyter Notebook data download and environment setup requirements: !wget !unzip like functions as well as !pip install functions for non standard libraries not available in colab are required to be in the top section of your jupyter lab notebook.
 Please see HW2 & HW3 for examples.*